Co-Parenting in Wisconsin

 When co-parents agree on changing a custody order, they can stipulate this by filing a stipulation.
 During Covid-19, it is possible to temporarily modify placements to protect the health of the child in cases where one or both parents is a frontline worker.

 - Notice of Motion and Motion to Change Placement/Custody/Child Support

 When co-parents cannot resolve a custody or placement dispute, filing an Order to Show Cause may be the next step for the party asking for the change.
 This should be accompanied by an affidavit to explain the reasons behind the request.
 If the co-parent is filing an Order to Show Cause that includes a request for contempt, this still requires personal service, regardless of Covid-19 “Safer At Home” orders.

 - Notice of Hearing and Motion to Enforce Physical Placement Order

-If a parent is refusing to comply with the placement order, the other parent can file a Motion to Enforce Physical Placement Order.
+If a parent is refusing to comply with the placement order, the other parent can file a Motion to Enforce Physical Placement Order to enforce the custody order.
 During the “Safer At Home” order, these contested hearings will take place via Zoom or an alternative video conferencing platform.

 - Motion for Ex Parte Order

-If the situation is an emergency and there is evidence that a child is in danger of imminent harm, then a party can file a Motion for Ex Parte Order.
-Due to Covid-19, all emergency hearing and ex parte relief must be accompanied by a sworn affidavit which includes concrete facts that demonstrate the need for court intervention.
+If the situation is an emergency and there is evidence that a child is in danger of imminent harm, then a party can file for an emergency order.
+To do this, they file a Motion for Ex Parte Order.
+Due to Covid-19, all emergency hearings and ex parte relief must be accompanied by a sworn affidavit which includes concrete facts that demonstrate the need for court intervention.

 - Petition for Appointment of a Guardian ad Litem